PandemiaProject/pandemia/README.md

     pandemia Scenarios/Global_Grid/global_grid_config.yaml Scenarios/Global_Grid/global_grid_world.wld

-To configure a new scenario, the user can edit one of the configs already provided.
+To configure a new scenario, the user should choose one of the configs already provided, as a template, which they should then edit as necessary.
+These configs are annotated with comments briefly explaining the meaning of each of the parameters.
+For more information, consult the user manual.

+The advanced user might even wish to write their own models, to be used instead of the default models provided.

 ## Testing
 To test: